-- We are focused on the preservation of family and protecting children from abuse, violence and neglect - We must always acknowledge the importance of heritage, culture and family - We understand that in Indigenous communities, the importance of family is paramount and where possible our services promote family preservation, and preventative programs and services.
-First and foremost we are concerned with children's safety.
-We believe in self determination for Indigenous communities, were possible Aboriginal children should be kept with Aboriginal agencies and communities or kin.
-Kinship care refers to children placed with family - We believe all Indigenous children have the right to know their family history and heritage.
+- We are focused on the preservation of family and protecting children from abuse, violence and neglect - We always acknowledge the importance of heritage, culture and family - We understand that in Indigenous communities, the importance of family is paramount and where possible our services promote family preservation, and preventative programs and services.
+First and foremost we are concerned with all children's safety.
+We believe in self determination for Indigenous communities, were possible Aboriginal children should be kept with Aboriginal family, agencies, communities or kin.
+(Kinship care refers to children placed with family). - We believe all Indigenous children have the right to know their family history and heritage. - The Barnardos Aboriginal Cultural Unit, Gurung Wellama, has been created to allow a stronger partnership with First Nations children and families and it is represented in a co-branded way with its own visual identity that connects the values and story of the framework, designed by Aboriginal artists for Aboriginal people.
+Brand guide is available from the Brand and Marketing team.

-DO NOT SAY EXAMPLES: DO SAY Why Child protection Protecting children or keeping children safe The legislation that allowed children to be removed from their families was the child protection act Foster care / adoption Kinship care Aboriginal children are ideally placed with familiy (kin) rather then fostered in the traditional sense Use lower case for aboriginal or torres straight islander or indigenous Capatalise 'A' for Aboriginal and TSI in Torres Strait Islander and I in Indigenous They are pronouns
+DO NOT SAY EXAMPLES: DO SAY Why Child protection Protecting children or keeping children safe The legislation that allowed children to be removed from their families was the Child Protection Act Foster care / adoption Kinship care Aboriginal children are ideally placed with familiy (kin) rather then fostered in the traditional sense of the type of work we do.